petyaracz/Racz2023trance/Readme.md

 generally, questions about one predictor will not necessary sink the entire project.

+If anything, the results are promising.
+Using one set of data and one approach, we identified a set of relevant predictors.
+Using a different (larger) set of data and another approach, we confirmed that most of these seem to be useful.

-## 7. Did these traits develop independently?
+### 8. Did these traits develop independently?

 The literature makes causative claims: societal rigidity causes possession trance (and not the other way round).
 Cross-cultural